ultimaweapon/cppbind/README.md

 ## Limitations

 - Rust cannot access an instance variable directly.
 You need to create a getter/setter for each variable you want to access.
+- Inline method is not supported.
+That mean you cannot define a method you want to use inside a class declaration.

 ## Usage